 3. The next setting of this tab enables you to Automatically notify search engines when your sitemap updates.
 No explanation necessary.

 Again, save your settings before moving on to Step 3: Title & Meta.

 The Site Title & Meta settings is one area where Infinite SEO really gets to shine.
 You can set global SEO meta using any of over 2 dozen macros for every post type on your site.

 Search engines read the title and description for each element of your site.
 So it’s important to take the time to configure these settings.

 You can override the global meta you set here for individual posts, and fine-tune them at will.
-But we’ll get to that in a minute; let’s first take a closer look at the global settings.
+But we’ll get to that a bit later; let’s first take a closer look at the global settings. :)